 The UFTP SSH keys are independent from the keys used for SSH access to the systems.
 Users must maintain separate key pairs and follow the guidelines below concerning the UFTP key management.
 Failure to comply may result in account blockage as a preventive security measure.

-On JUWELS and JURECA the client is already installed and can be loaded with:
+On JUWELS, JURECA and JUSUF the client is already installed and can be loaded with:

-The UFTP installation at JSC uses public/private key pairs for authentication and authorization and leverages the SSH key infrastructure for this purpose.
+The UFTP installation at JSC uses public/private key pairs for authentication and authorization, these keys can be generated by the standard SSH tools.

 For security reasons it is a critical requirement that the utilized SSH keys are not used for any other purpose than UFTP and are in particular not used to enable SSH-based access (including SCP and SFTP) to any system.